 *Opera Theatre reserves the right to dismiss campers who are unable to comply with the camp rules.

 Associate Professor of Voice and Director of Graduate Studies in Music, Southern Illinois University Edwardsville

-Spring Training Faculty are members of Opera Theatre of Saint Louis’ music staff and the following universities:
+Spring Training Faculty includes members of Opera Theatre of Saint Louis’s music staff and the following universities:

 • University of Missouri – St. Louis

 $175 per student.
 Checks may be made payable to: Opera Theatre of Saint Louis

 JUST A FEW THINGS PAST PARTICIPANTS HAVE LEARNED…

 “Breathing techniques, stage presence, how to audition and sing with confidence.”

 “How to practice singing in front of other people and getting feedback.”